Santa Cruz Operation: PizzaNet, SCO Global Access, first Internet concert

-SCO also recognized the important of the Internet.
+SCO also recognized the importance of the Internet.
 In August 1994, SCO and Pizza Hut announced PizzaNet, a pilot program in the Santa Cruz area that allowed consumers to use their own computer to order pizza delivery from a local Pizza Hut restaurant, with connection being made over the Internet to a central Pizza Hut server in Wichita, Kansas.
 The PizzaNet application software was developed by SCO's Professional Services group.

 PizzaNet was based on the first commercially licensed and bundled Internet operating system, SCO Global Access.
 SCO was the first commercial Unix system supplier to license the powerful NCSA Mosaic hypertext browser and NCSA HTTPd, and the first to ship these technologies from the National Center for Supercomputing Applications at the University of Illinois Urbana-Champaign bundled with an operating system for commercial use.

 On August 23, 1994, SCO broadcast a live music concert from the UC Santa Cruz's Cowell Courtyard.
 This event, part of SCO Forum 1994, is said to be the first time a scheduled live music concert was broadcast over the Internet; it was sent over both the Mbone and the emerging World Wide Web.
 The band was Deth Specula, a group composed of SCO employees.
 Their first song parodied Grand Funk Railroad's "We're an American Band".
 Deth Specula sang "We Are an Internet Band" with lyrics like: